-- Try not to eat post 7 pm.
-If hungry, eat only some nuts or a small fruit.
+- Try not to eat post at 7 pm.
+If hungry, eat only some nuts or small fruit.

-- Protein rich diet will always help to control weight.
+- The protein-rich diet will always help to control weight.

 - Cut down on alcohol and quit smoking.

-- Eat food that increases your basal metabolism like capsaicin found in chilli, peppers and coffee.
-Make sure your coffee is not full of sugar or you are not consuming too much of cocoa, zinc and selenium-rich food like nuts legumes, apple cider vinegar.
+- Eat food that increases your basal metabolism like capsaicin found in chili, peppers, and coffee.
+Make sure your coffee is not full of sugar or you are not consuming too much cocoa, zinc and selenium-rich food like nuts, or apple cider vinegar.